techidaily/site-win11-tips/source/_posts/navigating-windows-1110-setup-with-rightful-permissions.md

  Clean booting means disabling all third-party apps and services that start with Windows.
 This troubleshooting method can prevent software conflicts by eliminating unneeded apps and services running in the background.
 In this case, a clean boot might disable an app or service that’s hindering the software installation process.

- We have a detailed guide on[performing a clean boot on Windows](https://www.makeuseof.com/clean-boot-windows-11/) explaining how you can disable the startup items with System Configuration and Task Manager.
+ We have a detailed guide on [performing a clean boot on Windows](https://www.makeuseof.com/clean-boot-windows-11/) explaining how you can disable the startup items with System Configuration and Task Manager.
 Select to restart your PC after you’ve set a clean boot configuration.
 Install the software you need after restarting to see if the clean booting has made any difference.

 ![The Services tab](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/the-services-tab.jpg)